 Students are expected to know and understand the SAP policy.
 The Financial Aid Office will notify students of their status via their student e-mail address.
-Students that do not receive notification because they did not check their student email or provide current address information are not excused from financial aid warning, probation, or suspension nor are they exempt from appealing in a timely manner.
-Students may log into BANNER Web at any time to check their status.
+Students that do not receive notification because they did not check their student email are not excused from financial aid probation (suspension) nor are exempt from appealing in a timely manner.
+Students may log into BANNER Web at any time to check their academic status.